pratikmpp22/AES-Encrypted-File-Transfer-over-Tor/README.md

 ## Usage
 1. Run the application using `main.py`.
 2. Use the GUI to select files, enter public/private keys, encrypt, and choose sender/receiver options for Tor file sharing.
-3. Recipients can use their private key to access Tor URLs and decrypt the received files.
+3. Recipients can utilize the private key sent by the sender to access Tor URLs and decrypt the received files.

 ## Detailed Steps